pclaycs/tft-epilepsy-helper/README.md

 # TFT Epilepsy Helper (skip chibi animations)

 A simple AutoHotkey script designed to help players avoid the disorienting finisher animations in **Teamfight Tactics**, making the game more accessible to individuals with photosensitive epilepsy.
+When running this script, pressing `ALT-F4` mute the game, minimize it, and then close it after a short delay - sparing you the animation.

 ## ⚠️ Disclaimer